rxdu/jekyll_archive/research/index.markdown

 ## Research of Interests

-At present, most robots which are designed to work around people usually run very slowly.
-An important reason for this is that we want to always keep safe and try to avoid collision between a robot and its environment.
-My research interest is to make a mobile robot more reactive to obstacles and make safe movements while not losing agileness in a cluttered environment with possible dynamic objects.
+My research interest is to study the control and motion planning of a mobile robot to make it more reactive to obstacles and capable of making safe movements while not losing agileness in cluttered and dynamic environments.

 ## Publications